Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 The distance between Barcelona cruise port (Moll Adossat cruise terminals) and Sagrada Familia is around 9 km/5.5 miles (a 20-25-minute drive).
 The taxis shouldn’t charge you more than 15-20€ per vehicle one-way.

-• If you want to properly visit Sagrada Familia, book the tickets in advance (skip the line tickets), book a private/customized guided tour, or a premium guided tour in a small group.
+You can also book a shore excursion through your cruise line or with an independent tour operator.
+If you decide to come on your own, you must book the skip-the-line tickets in advance.
 Allow yourself at least 1 hour inside the Cathedral, and 1 hour to wander around as the surrounding area is beautiful and offers extraordinary views of Sagrada Familia.

 2. Casa Batlló

-Located on one of main Barcelona’s shopping and business avenues – Passeig de Gràcia, in the heart of the Eixample district, Casa Batlló is another Gaudi’s masterpiece and one of the finest architectural examples of Gaudi’s personal approach to Catalan Modernism.
+Located on one of main Barcelona’s shopping and business avenues – Passeig de Gràcia, in the heart of the Eixample district, Casa Batlló is another of Gaudi’s masterpieces and one of the finest architectural examples of Gaudi’s approach to Catalan Modernism.

-At the beginning of the 20th century, Passeig de Gràcia was a prestigious place where wealthy families used to live.
-That’s how a rich textile industrialist Josep Batlló decided to buy an old house for his family in the middle of the avenue.
-He wanted his house to be unique and distinct, and he hired Antoni Gaudi in 1904 to redesign the house in an audacious and innovative architectural style that would make his house stand out among other houses on the avenue.
+The house belonged to a rich textile industrialist Josep Batlló who hired Antoni Gaudi in 1904 to redesign the house in an audacious and innovative architectural style that would make his house stand out among other houses on the avenue.

 Casa Battlo Barcelona